fatherboard28/BoadgameDevTool/README.md

 All you need to do is:
   - Select a NodeType
-  - The nodes ID
+  - Set the nodes ID
-  - The adjacent Nodes
+  - Set the adjacent Nodes

 The Node's ID and Type cannot be changed once the node is created but the Adjacent Nodes are changeable after creation.
 This can be done by using the _NodeEditor_ Window or in the Nodes Game Object in the scene.